spectrocloud/librarium/packages/docs/content/04-clusters/3-cluster-management/9-cluster-rbac.md

 import PointsOfInterest from '@librarium/shared/src/components/common/PointOfInterest';

 # Overview
 Palette enables RoleBindings and ClusterRoleBindings to be enabled within every cluster to provide cluster-centric access control using RBAC.
+If the cluster is already associated with one or more Workspaces then users are not allowed to configure RBAC again at the cluster level.
 The Palette RBAC contains resources that represent a set of additive permissions.
 The rules can be configured in two levels:

 **Role** sets access permissions within a namespace.
 During Role creation, the namespace to which it belongs needs to be specified.